-4.png)

 The sooner you act, the more you can minimize the damage.
 And by bringing in professionals with the right tools and training, you not only evict your current unwanted guests—you prevent future ones from moving in again.

 Raccoons are clever—but so are we.
-If you suspect you’re dealing with a repeat raccoon infestation, trust the experts at Titus Restoration to inspect, repair, and restore your attic the right way.
+If you suspect you’re dealing with a repeat raccoon infestation, trust the experts at Titus Contracting to inspect, repair, and restore your attic the right way.

 Discover the latest strategies for effective water damage restoration and how our 24/7 emergency response can safeguard your home.